 Best Time to visit?
 Urs, an annual festival, which is held for 6 days to mark the bereavement of Khwaja Moinuddin Chisti (RA).

-Overall its a nice place to spend some hours and experience the spiritual bliss associated this place.
+Overall it is a nice place to spend some hours and experience the spiritual bliss associated with this place.
 If you are visiting Jaipur, then its nice if you can spare half day and have a quick visit to Dargah Sharif.
-If you are visiting Ajmer and have some time you can visit a few other places as well including the only Brahma temple in the world at Puskar which is about 15 kms away.
+If you are visiting Ajmer and have some time you can visit a few other places as well including the only Brahma temple in the world at Puskar which is about 15 km away.

-If you too have been to this holy shrine or are planning to visit anytime soon, please share your experience in the comments section. ❤
+If you too have been to this holy shrine or are planning to visit anytime soon, please share your experience in the comments section below.
+Travel & Spread Love.